Puerto Rico Custody

 3 31 L.P.R.A. § 7323

-Joint custody will not be considered beneficial and favorable for the minor child in any the following cases:
+Shared custody will not be considered beneficial and favorable for the best interest of the minor child when:

-- in the opinion of a mental health professional, one of the parents has a mental handicap or deficiency that is not curable and will make it difficult for him/her to adequately protect the physical, mental, and emotional safety and integrity of the child;
+- in the opinion of a mental health professional, one of the parents has a mental handicap or deficiency that is not curable and will make it difficult for them to adequately protect the physical, mental, emotional, and sexual safety and integrity of the child;

-- acts committed by one of the parents endanger or set a bad example for the minor child;
+- the actions or inactions of one of the parents endanger or set a bad example for the minor child;

 - one of the parents is incarcerated;